crusherdev/crusher-1/README.md

 - **Test UI** and compare **pixel perfect** change with the last build.
 - Replay tests recording to debug faster.
 - **Run test on chromium** (Open source) and **all browsers** supported (EE).
-- Primitive user actions detection.
 - Production monitoring (EE feature)
 - **Integrate with Github**/Other services as Build check (EE feature)
 - **Get alerts when build fails.**
-- Report accessible by everyone in the team.
-- Host in your own secure private network.

 We're still early.
 If you face bug/feature request, please file a new issue :D.

 ## 💡 Philosophy

-Software dev is getting more complex, with tons of APIs coming in.
-Things break due to various reasons & it's going to increase in the future.
+Software development is getting complex, with tons of APIs/Libraries coming in.
+Things break due to various reasons but there no way to have conifdence when you develop.

-This leads to angry customers, stakeholder and your product/startup becomes chaotic which could be avoided easily.

-Knowing when/where things break is very critical.
-Good workflow are needed to make it simple to deliver HQ software fast.
+This slows devs, and also gets angry customers, stakeholder.
+This all is chaos, knowing when things break is critical.

 ## 😎 What's so cool about this

-Testing is not new.
-There are tons of solutions out there, still testing is an unsolved piece of the puzzle in the dev lifecycle.

-We try to reimagine how testing should work.
-Few things that differentiate us
+We're reimagining testing

 1.)
 UI first approach.
 The web is about how it looks, and we help you ship pixel-perfect UIs.
-As devs, we work hard to build software.
-Although, in the process, some tasks are boring, grueling, & eat up our time.

 2.)
-No-code/low-code for primitive action.
-We use no-code to detect primitive user actions.
+Low-code for primitive action.
+Just browser and done.

 3.)
-Removing noise from dev workflow.
-We are reimagining how processed, should be.
+Easiest and powerful way to integrate testing.

+3.)
+Decreasing time to ship and increasing confidence.

 4.)
 Making things simple and fast.
-We take inspiration from Figma, Linear :D.

 ## 🛣️ Some use cases

-- Testing your app e2e with each commit or in dev.
+- Testing your app e2e with commits or while in dev.
-- Testing responsiveness of your UIs.
+- Check responsiveness of your UIs.
-- Ensuring your app across different browsers.
+- Ensuring app across different browsers.
-- Alerting system when any component stops working.
+- Get alerts when something fails.
-- Debug system that helps you when something breaks.
+- Debug system when bug..
-- Creating automated tools or scraping data from site.
-- Or maybe keeping an eye on your competitor 👀

 ## Is Crusher the right choice for me?
 - Do you want to have complete testing suite?
 - Does your site break in production and staging?
-- Do you want a super simple to use software?
+- Do you spend too much time in fixing countelss bugs.
 - Do you care about quality of your web app?

-If the answers to the above are YES, then Crusher would be a great fit for your application.
-Dgraph integrates seamlessly into most application in < 5 mins.
+If the answers to the above are YES, then Crusher would be a great fit.
+Crusher integrates seamlessly in < 5 mins.

 ## 🛣️ Architecture